SolarHive

 Instead of designing to convince more people to go solar, we decided to focus on bridging the gap between people and community solar.
 If we could make it easy to understand, trust, and join a community solar program, it could also spark more public interest, which could eventually help bring community solar into focus in Indiana.

-How Might We Make Community Solar Seem Easy And Approachable So People Can Find Local Options In Their Area, Learn About The Benefits, And Join With Confidence?
+How Might We Make Community Solar Seem Easy And Approachable So People Can Find Local Options, Learn About The Benefits, And Join With Confidence?

 defining the user